 Not for all, but for many, breastfeeding can be filled with toe-curling pain and disappointment.
 This needn’t be your experience, take a look below for some helpful hints, that will get you off to a good breastfeeding start!

 Read informed and honest articles and blogs and speak with mums who have done it before.

-If you know a mum who is breastfeeding, sit with her for a while and watch how both her and her baby cooperate together to make breastfeeding happen.
+If you know a mum who is breastfeeding, sit with her for a while and watch how both she and her baby cooperate together to make breastfeeding happen.
 There are lots of good pointers here to observe.
-Watch how she puts the baby to her breast, how she holds the babies head and guides it, how the baby opens its mouth wide and takes a full mouth of both breast and nipple.
-There are instincts involved of course, however, in reality, it’s a bit of a dance and both mum and bub have a lot to learn.
+Watch how she puts the baby to her breast, how she holds the baby's head and guides it, how the baby opens its mouth wide and takes a full mouth of both breast and nipple.
+There are instincts involved, of course, however, in reality, it’s a bit of a dance and both mum and bub have a lot to learn.

 Get your resources ready!

 There are resources you need and ones that you don’t.
 Let’s get serious here, with a list of essentials that you most certainly will need.

 Super important when your breastmilk is coming in.
 First and foremost! make sure you’ve been fitted with a good one if you haven’t been already.
 Poorly designed and fitted feeding bras can result in mastitis, over-supply and undersupply issues, breast pain, and can look pretty odd too.
 There are some good ones out there, so shop around.
 Look for seamless, breathable fabric and for a design that gives consideration to changing breast size.
 It needs to be supportive, have adjustable hooks, and have one-hand nursing clips for easy access.

 2. Breast pads